udacity/nd013-c1-vision-starter/README.md

 ### Create the training - validation splits
 In the class, we talked about cross-validation and the importance of creating meaningful training and validation splits.
-For this project, you will have to create your own using the files located in `/data/waymo/training_and_validation/`.
-Edit the `split` function in the `create_splits.py` file to do the following:
+For this project, you will have to create your own training and validation sets using the files located in `/home/workspace/data/waymo`.
+The `split` function in the `create_splits.py` file does the following:
-* copy the files from `/data/waymo/training_and_validation` to `/home/workspace/data/`
-* create two subfolders: `/home/workspace/data/train/` and `/home/workspace/data/val/`
+* create three subfolders: `/home/workspace/data/train/`, `/home/workspace/data/val/`, and `/home/workspace/data/test/`
-* split the tf records files between these two folders.
+* split the tf records files between these three folders by symbolically linking the files from `/home/workspace/data/waymo/` to `/home/workspace/data/train/`, `/home/workspace/data/val/`, and `/home/workspace/data/test/`

 Use the following command to run the script once your function is implemented:
 ```